alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 ### Grouping cases

 ## The break statement

 By default the switch statement will stop only after it executed all code inside it.
 This may not be what you want.
-You may to stop it right after a value of some case matches the expression you passed to switch statement and its code block is executed.
-You don't want the switch statement to continue to other case, including the default.
+You may to stop it right after a value of some case matches the expression you passed to switch and its code block is executed.
+You don't want the switch to continue to other case, including the default.

 The easiest way to do this is by using `break` statement.
 You've already seen this statement a couple of times on previous examples.
 Now, it's time to finally talk about it.
-Let's say that value of some case matches the expression you passed to switch statement.
-Then, the switch statement will automatically start executing the code inside this case.
+Let's say that value of some case matches the expression you passed to switch.
+Then, switch will automatically start executing the code inside this case.

-When this happens the switch statement also looks for any `break` statements inside that case.
+When this happens switch also looks for any `break` statements inside that case.
 If it finds any `break` statement it immediately stops execution of the case inside which it is.
 It also stops execution of the whole switch statement.
 Otherwise, it will continue to other cases, including the default case until there is no code left.

 ```JavaScript
 // Example 1: using the 'break' statement